dsanson/dsanson.github.com/gizmos/_posts/2010-04-06-unofficial-osu-philosophy-department-colloquia-calendar.markdown

 +   Use this link to subscribe to the calendar in your feed reader: [xml](http://www.google.com/calendar/feeds/pgpbqbvg98d0a0opno8n688tsc%40group.calendar.google.com/public/basic)
 +   Use this link to subscribe to the calendar in your calendar software: [ical](webcal://www.google.com/calendar/ical/pgpbqbvg98d0a0opno8n688tsc%40group.calendar.google.com/public/basic.ics)

-If the above link didn't work, copy this URL
+If the above ical link didn't work, copy this URL

      http://www.google.com/calendar/ical/pgpbqbvg98d0a0opno8n688tsc%40group.calendar.google.com/public/basic.ics